 Unlucky: an unlucky character has a hard time getting things to go their way.
 This is because, every tenth time they roll the dice, the unlucky character's die result is altered such that the number rolled is arranged to produce the worst possible result for the character, as if suffering from the negative effects of the luck power.
 Unlucky counts as two quirks (grants two points).

 Unpleasant Habits: a character with an unpleasant habit does something that seems relatively normal to him or her, but that others usually find repugnant.
 Such a habit can include picking one's nose, chewing their toenails, constantly scratching in awkward locations, or even wearing Spandex ™ when one really, really shouldn't.
 Each level of this quirk reduces one's effective Popularity score by -2 CS.

 Weirdness Magnet: folks with this quirk - and everyone around them - tend to live on the far end of the probability curve.
 Strange and bizarre things happen around such a character constantly, and even stranger things happen to them directly.
-Smart people who recognize a weirdness magnet for what they are usually try to keep a healthy distance from them whenever possible.
+Perceptive individuals who recognize a weirdness magnet for what they are usually try to keep a healthy distance from them whenever possible.